SiebeA/CorpusNormalization/README.md

 - Proper nouns remain capitalized (including: names of services ,e.g.: 'Tire Rotation' )
 - Numbers are worded out, e.g.: '354' --> 'three hundred and fifty four'
   - Sometimes the way a number needs to be worded out is context dependent, for instance for phone numbers, which need to be normalized as follows: "911" --> 'nine one one'.
-    - Because the program does not distuingish variable forms of numbers,
+    - Because the program does not distinguish variable forms of numbers,

 Understandably, all these forms are aimed to be normalized in a way that people in the context tend to refer to them.

 ## Some possible To-do's:

-The value of (any) Improvements will always be subject to ROI (return on investment: most notably the time-input and the time-savings [regarding the time savings the volume of future normalizations projects need to be estimated])
+The value of (any) Improvement will always be subject to the ROI (return on investment: most notably the time-input and the time-savings.
+Prospectively, both of these... will always be an estimation.

 The following improvements can be made with relatively low time investment: